moveit/moveit2_tutorials/doc/how_to_guides/isaac_panda/isaac_panda_tutorial.rst

 2. Then run the following command to load the Panda Robot pre-configured to work with this tutorial.

-.. note:: This step assumes Isaac Sim is installed on the host in the ``$HOME/.local/share/ov/pkg/isaac_sim-2022.2.0" directory``.
+.. note:: This step assumes Isaac Sim version 2022.2.0 or 2022.2.1 is installed on the host in the ``$HOME/.local/share/ov/pkg/" directory``.
   This step also takes a few minutes to download the assets and setup Isaac Sim so please be patient and don't click the ``Force Quit`` dialog that pops up while the simulator starts.